techmaharaj/scalekit-guide/docs/admin-portal/quickstart-admin-portal.md

 # Integrate Admin Portal

 ## Overview
-Admin Portal is the self-serve UI widget that your customers can use to configure Single Sign-on between your application and their Identity Provider.

-As this is completely hosted and managed by Scalekit, we ensure that it is intuitive, up-to-date and customized for your customer's identity provider making the SSO configuration experience a breeze for your customers.
+Admin Portal provides a self-serve user interface for your customers' IT admins to configure SSO.
+This customer-facing UI is designed to eliminate back-n-forth with your engineering team and offers IdP-specific config documentation.
+As this is completely hosted and managed by Scalekit, the admin portal makes SSO configuration fast and simple for your customers.
+It's easy integrate the admin portal with a few lines of code.

-Depending on your architecture and preference, you can choose either of the two methods we offer to integrate Admin Portal with your application.
+Depending on your architecture and UX preference, you can choose either of the two methods we offer to integrate Admin Portal with your application.

-1. Admin Portal integration via API
+1. Integrate via API
-2. Admin Portal integration via Shareable Link
+2. Integrate via a Shareable Link

 ## 1. via API